 As you can imagine, proper planning is a must in the waterfall system.
 A project’s requirements must be clear upfront, and everyone involved in a project must be well aware of those requirements.
 Each team member should also understand what their role will be in the project and what that role entails.

 All of this information must be thoroughly documented and then distributed to everyone on the project.
 We recommend outlining this information as a flowchart, as shown below, so your team can quickly understand and reference requirements as needed.
 You may also want to try adding swimlanes to show which tasks go to which team member.
-This waterfall project plan template can be a great place to start.

 Team members will refer to the documentation you provide throughout the process.
 When followed properly, this document makes clear precisely what is expected, thus guiding the creation of the product.
 It will also provide project milestones that will make it simple to determine progress.